qchenevier/MBA_memoire/doc/action_actor.md

 Information has 3 fundamental properties: [@Iansiti2014]

-- Information can be transmitted perfectly without error: no depreciation with time/usage
+- Information can be transmitted perfectly without error
-- Information can be replicated indefinitely: no reproduction cost
+- Information can be replicated indefinitely
-- Information can be communicated to the incremental consumer at zero marginal cost: no transport cost
+- Information can be communicated to the incremental consumer at zero marginal cost

 Along the report we use interchangeably _Data_, _Information_ and sometimes _Insights_ or _Knowledge_.
 All those terms refers to the same concept of Information we described above.